impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 Using a shebang not only saves us a few keystrokes, but it's also one less thing that we humans can mess up when manually typing our command into the terminal.

-### Other shells besides `bash`
+### Other shells besides Bash

-As I mentioned before, the string "bash" at the end of the shebang tells UNIX to use `bash` when interpreting the code which follows.
-But `bash` is not the only interpreter we can tell UNIX to use for a script that we write.
+As I mentioned before, the string "bash" at the end of the shebang tells UNIX to use Bash when interpreting the code which follows.
+But Bash is not the only interpreter we can tell UNIX to use for a script that we write.
 The only reason the code author used it here is because they wrote the subsequent code in bash.
-If they had written it in Ruby, they could have written `#!/usr/bin/env ruby` instead (i.e. replace `bash` with `ruby` in the shebang).
+If they had written it in Ruby, they could have written `#!/usr/bin/env ruby` instead (i.e. replace Bash with `ruby` in the shebang).
 In fact, let's try doing exactly that, as an experiment.

 #### Experiment- writing a script with a Ruby shebang